JorPoon/Sprint-Challenge--Advanced-CSS/README.md

     The font fize 62.5% when using rem units help us convert rem units into px without having to manually convert it.

 4. How would you describe preprocessing to someone new to CSS?
+    Preprocessing lets us enhance basic CSS.
+It let us create one big file of saved CSS work you would like to use in future projects.
+It will help us organize the contents of CSS a lot better.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?